-Achieve an internationally recognised qualification
+Achieve an internationally recognised professional qualification

 Accredited Partnership Brokers assist partners and other stakeholders in shaping and managing their partnerships in an informed, imaginative and courageous way.
 This role is increasingly seen as central to ensuring multi-stakeholder collaboration is effective, sustainable and transformative.
-Accredited partnership brokers help to set high standards for collaborating in a systematic, principled and ethical way.

 What does Accreditation give you?